 We apologize for the confusing statement in the original manuscript.
-The geographic information (latitude and longitude) were just simply normalised to the the range [-1,1] given their original ranges of [-89.875, 89.875] and [-179.875, 179.875] (with 0.25° resolution) and they follow uniform distribution.
+The geographic information (latitude and longitude) was just simply normalized to the range [-1,1] given their original ranges of [-89.875, 89.875] and [-179.875, 179.875] (with 0.25° resolution) and they follow uniform distribution.
 They were not transformed to a normal distributed set.
-The PFT Chla datasets, similar to the total Chla product, basically follow the log-normal distribution.
-Therefore, they were just log-transformed in the emsemble training.
+The PFT Chla datasets, similar to the total Chla product, basically follow the log-normal distribution (Campbell, 1995).
+Therefore, they were just log-transformed in the ensemble training.
 As the purpose of the learning scheme is to correct OLCI-derived PFT data set to the merged sensor derived PFT data set, the scaling of the input log-based PFT to [0,1] is not really necessary.
-During this study we tried both scaling and non-scaling, the results showed no difference and ensemble used in this manuscript was actually generated with the non-scaling but log transformed PFT data.
+During this study we tried both scaling and non-scaling, the results showed no difference and the ensemble used in this manuscript was actually generated with the non-scaling but log transformed PFT data.

-Therefore we have modified this statement in the manuscript by revising the sentence "Before performing the training, latitude and longitude were normalised to [-1, 1], and natural log-transformed PFT data were normalised to [0, 1] so that these parameters are in Gaussian distribution" to "Before performing the training, the PFT data sets were log-transformed due to their nature of log-normal distribution (Xi et al. 2021).
-The geographic information (latitude and longitude) were simply normalised to the range [-1,1] by scaling their original ranges of [-89.875, 89.875] and [-179.875, 179.875] (with 0.25° spatial resolution)."
+Therefore, we have modified this statement in the manuscript by revising the sentence "Before performing the training, latitude and longitude were normalized to [-1, 1], and natural log-transformed PFT data were normalized to [0, 1] so that these parameters are in Gaussian distribution" to "Before performing the training, the PFT data sets were log-transformed due to their nature of log-normal distribution (Xi et al. 2021).
+The geographic information (latitude and longitude) was simply normalized to the range [-1,1] by scaling their original ranges of [-89.875, 89.875] and [-179.875, 179.875] (with 0.25° pixel size)."